Posted on

 Traditional gods are an integral part of Nigerian culture, influencing every aspect of life.
 They are often called upon during rituals and ceremonies, such as weddings, births, and harvests.
 For instance, Yoruba tradition dictates that Ogun is invoked during the preparation of iron tools to ensure success and protection.

-See also Types Of Traditional Indian Jewellery That Adorn The Beauty Of Indian Culture
+See also Types Of Traditional Indian Jewellery Adorned With Intricate Designs And Cultural Significance

 FAQ